Banki, Odisha: History

 Banki was a zamindari state in western part of Cuttack District.The Mahanadi River flowed on the northern part of the state.
 It was annexed in 1840 by the British.
 The population of Banki was 56,900 in 1881.
 The rulers of Banki bore the title Raja.

 The king of Banki got married with Rajkumari Sukadei of Badamba kingdom, the daughter of king of Badamba.
 The king of Khurda challenged Banki's king for a war.
 King of Banki was killed in the war and Sukadei got widowed.
 She vowed to take revenge from king of khurda for her husband's death.
 She took help of her brother, the prince of Badamba to win the war.
 She defeated the king of Khurda but did not kill him as she did not want the queen of Khurda to get widowed like her.
 Sukadei annexed some parts of Khurda with Banki and took the title Maharani.

 After independence of our country in 1947, Banki became a town.

 Geography

 Banki is located at on the southern bank of the river Mahanadi in the southwest part of Cuttack district.
 It has an average elevation of 48 metres (157 feet).
 Banki is 58 kilometers away from the state capital of Bhubaneswar to the southeast, 47 kilometers from the district headquarters in Cuttack to the east, 35 kilometers away from Khurda in south, 45 kilometers away from Dhenkanal and 64 kilometers away from Nayagarh.

-Climate

 Banki has a tropical wet and dry climate according to Köppen classification system.
 Summer is hot as maximum temperature reaches 43 °C, winter is chilly and minimum temperature can drop around 9 °C. The rainy season is from June to September and the annual rainfall is between 75 and 150 cm.
 The average summer temperature is 40 °C and average winter temperature is 13 °C.

-Neighbourhood

-Banki is surrounded by many semi-urban villages which are the main source of local economy and trade needs as well as man-power.